supervisely/developer-portal/getting-started/cli.md

 # Prerequisites

-To use CLI you first need to install latest supervisely package on your prefered Linux system:
+Supervisely CLI is a part of Supervisely Python SDK, so to use CLI you need to install Supervisely Python SDK first.<br>
+If you don't have Python installed, please refer to the [installation guide](../getting-started/installation.md).<br>
+After that, you will need to install Supervisely Python SDK:
 ```bash
 pip3 install --upgrade supervisely
 ```

-After that, you will be able to use CLI.
-Learn more about sdk installation [here](../getting-started/installation.md)
+Now you can use Supervisely CLI commands.

 # Interact with Projects using CLI